 These symptoms are associated with serious medical conditions.

-When you see your doctor to diagnose the reason behind the blood-tinged sputum, they’ll first ask you if there was any noticeable cause such as:
+When you see a doctor about the blood-tinged sputum, they’ll first ask you if there was any noticeable cause, like:

 - how long you’ve had blood-tinged sputum